Yefee/xcesm/README.md

 # About xcesm
-Xcesm tries to provide a easy-to-use plugin for xarray to better handle CESM output in python.
+Xcesm tries to provide an easy-to-use plugin for xarray to better handle CESM output in python.

 # Features
 Xcesm is still in developing, right now it has the following features: